microsoft/sqlworkshops/sql2019lab/05_Linux_and_Containers.md

 - **db1** - Scripts and files to build a custom container image for the publisher and distributor.
 - **db2** - Scripts and files to build a customer container for the subscriber.
-- **docker-compose.yml** - A text file that describes how docker-compose should build and containers for the solution.
+- **docker-compose.yml** - A text file that describes how docker-compose should build and run containers for the solution.
 Notice in this file are specifics for running the container including the SA password and enabling SQL Agent (which is required for replication)

 When docker-compose is run it will use the docker-compose.yml file to build two container images and run them based on files in the db1 and db2 directories.

 In each **db1** and **db2** directory are the following files:

 - **Dockerfile** - This tells docker how to build a custom image based on the SQL Server 2019 RHEL image
 - **entrypoint.sh** - This is a Linux shell script included in the custom image which will be the main "program" for the container.
-This script will run a script called db-init.sh and then run the sqlservr program
+This script will run a script called **db-init.sh** and then run the sqlservr program
 - **db-init.sh** - This shell script will sleep for a period of time waiting for sqlservr to start up.
 Then it will use sqlcmd inside the container to run a T-SQL script called **db-init.sql**
 - **db-init.sql** - This could be any set of T-SQL statements to run after sqlservr has started.
 For the db1 directory this will create a database, a table, insert data, and then run T-SQL scripts to configure a publisher, distributor, subscriber, publication, article, and agents to run a snapshot.
 This script for the db2 directory only creates an empty database to hold the table in the publication.